Buying a home is one of the biggest financial decisions you will ever make so it's important to have cover in place to protect this purchase.

 High levels of household debt a concern

 Australia has one of the highest personal debt levels in the world.
-According to the Reserve Bank of Australia, in the fourth quarter of 2018 household debt as a percentage of household income rose to a new high of almost 200 per cent with much of the debt being home loans.
+According to the Australian Bureau of Statistics, average household debt grew by 7.3 per cent to $261,492 in 2021-22.
+And the Reserve Bank of Australia has found Australia has a household debt to income ratio of nearly 200 per cent, with much of the debt being home loans.
 That’s nearly double the amount of money that households owed per year compared to what they’re bringing in.
 This is a big gap to cover if earning capacity suddenly changes and households don’t have insurance in place to cover home loan repayments.

 Life insurance, income protection and home loan protection explained

-ANZ Mobile Home Loan Lending regional manager Simone Geronimi says many borrowers believe they already have the correct insurance through their super.
+ANZ Regional Manager Mobile Lending Simone Geronimi says many borrowers believe they already have the correct insurance through their super.

 "Many people believe they automatically have income protection cover in their super but this is not necessarily the case.
 Often what they have is just life insurance," she says.
 "They are not protecting their ability to earn an income.
 I don't think there is enough public awareness out there about the different types of insurances and what they are or aren't covered for in the event they could no longer work."